 New England is famed for its seafood, but Boston has also become known for its stellar dining.
-At O Ya, which The New York Times named the country’s best new restaurant of 2007, Tim Cushman and his team of sushi masters create traditional Japanese fare, paired with an extensive sake and wine menu.
+At O Ya, Tim Cushman and his team of sushi masters create traditional Japanese fare, paired with an extensive sake and wine menu.
 Neptune Oyster in the North End offers more than 22 different types of oysters nightly.
-For something lighter, South End tapas hotspot Toro is open late, while Bina Osteria offers small plates in the classic Italian tradition.
-In addition, the restaurants within Mandarin Oriental, Boston have been welcomed to the local dining scene with open arms.
-These include Asana, offering contemporary American fare with global influences, and the French Sel de la Terre and L’Espalier.
+For something lighter, South End tapas hotspot Toro is open late.
+In addition, the restaurants within Mandarin Oriental, Boston are an integral part of the local dining scene.
+These include Bar Boulud, the French-inspired bistro and wine bar from internationally acclaimed chef Daniel Boulud, and the sophisticated and modern French cuisine of L’Espalier.

-For a nightcap, head for Drink in the Fort Point Channel neighbourhood: there are no menus, instead, the bartenders will mine their knowledge to create something to suit your mood.
-In the South End, The Beehive has live music most nights, while across the street The Butcher Shop pleases late-night crowds with a fine wine list and upscale bar snacks.
-Finish the night at Mandarin Oriental, Boston’s M Bar & Lounge, where you can choose from an array of seasonally crafted cocktails.
+For a nightcap, head for Drink in the Fort Point Channel neighbourhood: there are no menus; instead, the bartenders mine their knowledge to create something to suit your mood.
+In the South End, The Beehive has live music most nights, while across the street The Butcher Shop pleases late-night crowds with a fine-wine list and upscale bar snacks.
+Finish the night at Mandarin Oriental, Boston’s Bar Boulud, where you can choose from a selection of sommelier-selected wines or handcrafted cocktails.